-Network Mode From this drop-down menu, you can select the wireless standards running on your network.
+Network Mode Select the wireless standards running on your 5 GHz network.

-- Mixed If you have Wireless-N, Wireless-G, and Wireless-B devices in your network, keep the default, Mixed. - BG-Mixed If you have only Wireless-G and Wireless-B devices in your network, select BG-Mixed. - Wireless-N Only If you have only Wireless-N devices, select Wireless-N Only. - Wireless-G Only If you have only Wireless-G devices, select Wireless-G Only. - Wireless-B Only If you have only Wireless-B devices, select Wireless-B Only. - Disabled If you do not have any wireless devices in your network, select Disabled.
+- Mixed If you have both Wireless-A and Wireless-N (5 GHz) devices in your network, keep the default, Mixed - Wireless-A Only If you have only Wireless-A devices, select Wireless-A Only. - Wireless-N Only If you have only Wireless-N (5 GHz) devices, select Wireless-N Only. - Disabled If you do not have any Wireless-A and Wireless-N (5GHz) devices in your network, select Disabled.